Search Menu Toggle

 *The long term average (LTA) has been calculated statistically, using the long term data record for this hydrograph.
 The respective drought zones are used as operational triggers and have been derived using the LTA.

-Rainfall in our Central region was above average in January at 110% of the Long Term Average (LTA).
-Over the last three months (November to January inclusive), our Central region has received below average rainfall (89% of the LTA) but above average effective precipitation (106% of the LTA), due to soils remaining wetter than average (low Soil Moisture Deficit (SMD), the above average rainfall in January 2025 and occasional snowfall events which can promote high recharge.
-SMD remains below average, meaning any forthcoming rainfall is likely to provide more groundwater recharge than average.
+Rainfall in our Central region was below average in April at 67% of the Long Term Average (LTA).
+Over the last three months (February to April inclusive), our Central region has received below average rainfall (59% of the LTA) and below average effective precipitation (54% of the LTA).
+Soil Moisture Deficit (SMD) is now well above average levels for the time of year, meaning any forthcoming rainfall is unlikely to contribute significantly to groundwater recharge.

 Please refer to our Drought Plan for further information about droughts and how we manage them.